cmsparks/simple-cms/README.md

-# simple-style
+# simple-cms
-Super simple css theme, inspired by the Sakura css theme.
+A simple content management system built in React.